Kvernufoss Waterfall - the less visited Neighbour of Skógafoss in South-Iceland

 Kvernufoss waterfall

-It is possible to walk behind Kvernufoss in the summertime and from there you will really feel the power of this waterfall, even though it doesn't look big when you see it drawing closer during your hike.
-And from there you will get a unique perspective of the waterfall.
+It is possible to walk behind Kvernufoss in the summertime and standing behind it you will feel how powerful the waterfall is, even though it doesn't look big when you see it drawing closer during your hike.

 30 km west of Kvernufoss you will find the most popular of the waterfalls, which you can walk behind, Seljalandsfoss waterfall.